C2SP/C2SP/tlog-cosignature.md

 log identified by the origin line has the specified root hash.

-Extension lines MAY be included in the checkpoint by the log, and if present MUST be included the cosigned message.
+Extension lines MAY be included in the checkpoint by the log, and if present MUST be included in the cosigned message.
 However, it's important to understand that the witness is asserting observation of correct append-only operation of the log based on the first three lines of the checkpoint; no semantic statement is made about any extension lines, and consensus between witnesses on the